Johnmllr-design/JMNET/README.md

-# JJMNET: Neural Network from Scratch 🧠
+# JMNET: Neural Network from Scratch 🧠

 This repository contains a self-made neural network implementation written in Python.
 The network supports forward propagation, backpropagation, and training using gradient descent.
 It was written as a fun side project to grow in ML/AI knowledge by myself, John M. you can test it with the sample dataset provided in the main.py file, or follow the later instructions to test it with your own data.